Open In Colab Open in Kaggle

 Section 4.2: Generalization via augmentation#

 Another important ingredient in this model is the use of multiple augmentations of the data.
 When data is sparse, this can improve generalization.
-Thus, we take an expressive model with few built-in inductive biases and, through demonstrations, let it learn the structure of the data, encouraging generalization.
+Thus, we take a high-capacity model with few built-in inductive biases and, via augmentations of the input samples, let it learn the structure of the data, encouraging generalization.

-By applying various transformations to images and displaying the results, you can visually understand how augmentation works and its impact on model performance.
+By applying various transformations to images and displaying the results, you can visually understand how augmentation works and what its impact is on model performance.
 Let’s look at parts of the TrOCR recipe.

-Let’s start with loading and visualizing our chosen image.
+Let’s start by loading and visualizing our chosen image.

 Now, we will apply a few transformations to this image.
-You can play around with the input values!
+Feel free to play around with the input values!

 # Convert PIL Image to Tensor